hritvik-soni/API-WIZ-Assignment-Social-Media/README.md

 ## Description

-The Social Media Platform project aims to create a robust and user-friendly social networking application, providing individuals with a versatile and engaging platform for connecting, sharing, and communicating.
+TThe Social Media Platform API is a robust and versatile solution designed to power a modern social networking application.
+This project is crafted to provide users with an engaging platform for connecting, sharing, and communicating in a dynamic and interactive environment.
+Leveraging the power of Java (Spring Boot) for the backend and offering support for both MongoDB and Postgres databases (I have used postgres), this API aims to deliver a comprehensive and secure foundation for creating a feature-rich social media experience.

 ## User